 2. Directed discussion

-The highlight is the one-to-one discussions between instructors and students are aided by a series of questions.
+During directed discussions, instructors and students are aided by a series of questions to facilitate a good quality conversation.
 It helps students to process the information rather than simply receive it which helps them connect to a topic and improve their analytical skills.

 3. Deductive approach